yoshirozay/education/DataScience&Algo/BigO-Notation/README.md

 # What is Big O Notation?

-Big O Notation is the language computer scientists use when comparing the performance of algorithims.
-It's all about dominant operations time (how fast) space (how much memory)
+Big O Notation is the language computer scientists use when comparing the performance of algorithms.
+It's all about dominant operations:
+* Time (how fast)
+* Space (how much memory)

-Big O Notation is benchmarked against the worst case scenario (the longest this algorithim will take).
+Big O Notation is benchmarked against the worst case scenario (the longest this algorithm will take).

-There's typically a linear relationship between the amount of elements in an algorithim and its runtime, although it is not perfectly linear because computers are so fast now.
+There's typically a linear relationship between the amount of elements in an algorithm and its runtime, although it is not perfectly linear because computers are so fast now.

+## Linear Time - O(n)
-Linear time is referred to as 0(n) and is present wherever there is a loop, where n is the time complexity based on the length of the object.
+Linear time is referred to as O(n) and is present wherever there is a loop, where n is the time complexity based on the length of the object.

 ```swift
 func linearTime(_ A: [Int]) -> Int {